LinOTP/LinOTP/Develop.md

 Test LinOTP
 -----------

+### Unit and functional tests

-You can run unit and funtional tests by entering the respective commands below in the *project root directory* (/):
+You can run unit and functional tests by entering the respective commands below in the *project root directory*:

     make unittests

     make functionaltests

-You can also run the tests directly in the directories:
+You can also run the tests directly in their directories:

-    cd linotp/tests/unit; pytest
+    pytest linotpd/src/linotp/tests/unit/

-and
+or:

-    cd linotp/tests/functional; pytest
+    pytest linotpd/src/linotp/tests/functional/

+Additionally you can execute the tests in a single file by passing the path to the file the same way.

 See the [Pytest documentation](https://docs.pytest.org/) for more information about using pytest.